Home » Dark and Light Mode in flutter

 Several apps and operating systems now offer both dark and light modes, letting users pick the one they like best.
 Flutter developers may easily implement dark and light mode themes for consumers.

-To implement Dark mode and Light mode in Flutter, follow these steps:
+To implement Dark and Light Mode in flutter, follow these steps:

 1. Create a new Flutter project or open an existing one.